SamsonCart/InMemoryDB/README.md

 This in-memory database project provides a basic yet powerful example of transactional data management within software applications.
 It serves as an educational tool for understanding database operations and transactional integrity.

-### Instructions for Use:
-1. Open your GitHub repository.
-2. Navigate to the `README.md` file or create one if it doesn't exist.
-3. Click on the 'Edit' button (usually represented by a pencil icon).
-4. Copy the Markdown formatted text provided above and paste it into the GitHub editor.
-5. Commit the changes.

-This Markdown text will retain all formatting when viewed on GitHub, ensuring your README is both functional and attractive.
-If you have any more adjustments or additions you'd like to make, let me know!